abcdesktopio/docs/opsdocs/docs/core/speedtest.md

 ## LibreTest SpeedTest

 [LibreSpeed/SpeedTest](https://github.com/librespeed/speedtest) is a very lightweight Speedtest implemented in Javascript, using XMLHttpRequest and Web Workers.
-LibreSpeed/SpeedTest is No Flash, No Java, No Websocket, No Bullshit.
+LibreSpeed/SpeedTest works with no Flash, no Java, no Websocket.